roblatour/OMVBackup/README.md

 		sudo +x createBackup.sh

-9. Depending on the capacity of the drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.
+9. Depending on the capacity of the drive to be imaged (and optionally compressed) the overall process will take a good amount of time to complete.
 For more information, please see the 'Testing Results' above.

 	Accordingly, if you don't sign as the root user you will need to extend the (default 15 minute) sudo timeout limit to be long enough for the shell to run to completion.